21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Is it safe to upload my photos to AI editing tools?

 It depends on the tool.
-Desktop tools like Topaz Photo AI, Capture One, DxO PhotoLab, and Aftershoot process everything locally — no uploads required.
+Desktop tools like Topaz Photo AI, Capture One, DxO PhotoLab, and Aftershoot process everything locally, with no uploads required.
 Cloud-based tools (Canva, Pixlr, PhotoRoom, Remini) upload your images to remote servers.
 If you handle sensitive or confidential images, use local-processing tools and read each vendor’s privacy policy.

 What is generative fill and which editors have it?